Aviation Operations with Commercial Pilot Training BSc (Hons)

 Study for a degree in aviation operations alongside your flight training to ensure you graduate ready to fly into a graduate job with an airline.
 This programme combines theory with practical skills to ensure you have the most up-to-date awareness of the aviation industry and piloting abilities.

-In Year 2, you'll be based at our partner flight school, Bristol Ground School.
-This is an Approved Training Organisation (ATO), with training delivered by specialist ground school instructors.
-You'll study the syllabus of the 13 Theoretical Knowledge exams needed to obtain a UK Civil Aviation Authority (CAA) ATPL (A) licence.
+In Year 2, you will be able to do your Airline Transport Pilot Licence (ATPL) Theory on-campus, we will be delivering this in-house in partnership with an EASA/CAA approved Training Organisation (ATO).
+You'll study the syllabus of the 13 Theoretical Knowledge exams needed to obtain a UK Civil Aviation Authority (CAA) ATPL (A) Licence.

 Please note: the cost of flight training could be around £90,000, in addition to University fees.
 Student Finance does not cover any CAA exams or flight training.
 Hence, additional funding will be required to complete the ATPL training.